-Topic Answer Summary Employment Discrimination 21 YES The Louisiana Employment Discrimination Law (LEDL) prohibits employers from discrimination in hiring, compensation, terms, conditions or privileges of employment, or from limiting, segregating, or classifying employees or applicants based on membership in any protected class.
-The LEDL prohibits employment discrimination based on the following protected classes: • Age (40 and older)
+Human Rights Topic Answer Summary τορις Allswei The Louisiana Employment Discrimination Law (LEDL) prohibits employers from discrimination in hiring, compensation, terms, conditions or privileges of employment, or from limiting, segregating, or classifying employees or applicants based on membership in any protected class.
+The LEDL prohibits employment discrimination based on the following protected classes: Age (40 and older) Disability Sex Race Color National origin Religion Pregnancy, childbirth, or related medical conditions Sickle cell trait Genetic testing Smokers Employment Discrimination 22 YES The LEDL generally covers employers who employ 20 or more workers within the state for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.

-FARM TO ASIALE MANAGENTIC

-Human Resources Legal Fact Sheet: Louisiana

-- Disability

-- Sex

-- Race

-- Color

-- National origin

-- Religion

-- Pregnancy, childbirth, or related medical conditions

-- Sickle cell trait

-- Genetic testing

-- Smokers

-The LEDL generally covers employers who employ 20 or more workers within the state for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
 The pregnancy discrimination provision, however, applies only to employers with more than 25 employees in Louisiana for each working day in each of 20 or more calendar weeks in the current or preceding calendar year.
 Additionally, all employers (regardless of size) may not discriminate against employees for refusing to participate in certain health care services that are objectionable to their consciences (sincerely held religious beliefs or moral convictions).
-These services are limited to:

-- Abortion

-- Dispensation of abortion-inducing drugs

-- Human embryonic stem cell research

-- Human embryo cloning

-- Euthanasia

-- Physician-assisted suicide

-Employers are also prohibited from retaliating against an employee for:
+These services are limited to: • Abortion • Dispensation of abortion-inducing drugs • Human embryonic stem cell research • Human embryo cloning • Euthanasia • Physician-assisted suicide Employers are also prohibited from retaliating against an employee for: • A single garnishment of earnings • Engaging in political activity (employers with 20 or more employees covered by this law)